Skip to main content

 Keep your eye on the ball

-Bishop reminded us that the plaza hosted "powerful protests for racial justice," though of course the letter didn't point out, for example, that the promised "affordable housing" is vastly behind scehedule and skewed to the better-off.
+Bishop reminded us that the plaza hosted "powerful protests for racial justice," though of course the letter didn't point out, for example, that the promised "affordable housing" is vastly behind schedule and skewed to the better-off.
 Those are connected, because one justification some had for the arena was that it would unlock other public benefits.

-From his Bishop's message:
+From Bishop's message:

 The arena’s plaza has in so many ways been Brooklyn’s home base for powerful protests for racial justice, especially in the past year.
 In honor of this history, and of the brave Brooklynites– and all New Yorkers– who fight to make life better for their communities, we are so excited that at this moment, award-winning Bahamian artist Tavares Strachan is installing his powerful work "You Belong Here/We Belong Here” (2021), on top of the grass subway canopy outside of Barclays Center.